ejh243/BrainFANS/docs/development-pipeline.md

 ## Step Two: Submit an issue

+Before you make any changes to the repository, we recommend that you create an issue on GitHub.
+This will make it easier for others to know who is working on what.
+It is also a great way of documenting  the overall changes that you are planning to make.
+If you are solving an issue someone else has already made, this step can be skipped.

 ### Go to the issues tab on GitHub

 ![Screenshot of location of issues tab](images/development-pipeline/issues-location.png)